joule-labs/webln-docs/src/pages/VerifyMessage.md

 # `webln.verifyMessage`

 Opens an external view where the user's client verifies the signature against the raw message, and let's the user know if it was valid.
-There's no return value, this method is intended purely for the user to verify a signature themselves without having to trus your website.
+There's no return value, this method is intended purely for the user to verify a signature themselves without having to trust your website.

 ### Parameters